rond4yvoo/WStone-Tracker/README.md

-Whorestone Tracker is a Python script used to manage .dds files used for Hearthstone modding with SpecialK.
+WStone Tracker is a Python script used to manage .dds files used for Hearthstone modding with SpecialK.

 # Getting Started